 - Fix problems connecting to websites after updating Firefox

 Ensure all security and security-related software is fully updated.
-Some security software will need to be upgraded to a new version for each Firefox version update.
+Some security software will need to be upgraded to a new version so that it is compatible with each Firefox version update.

-Optional software bundled with security software may also need updating.
-Such software may not be essential for your security, but if outdated, it may interfere with the use of Firefox, or cause Firefox to crash.
+Optional software bundled with security software also may need updating.
+Such software may not be essential for your security but, if outdated, may interfere with the use of Firefox or cause Firefox to crash.

-I still want to downgrade — where can I get the previous version?If you want to downgrade, you can visit Mozilla's directory of older Firefox versions using the link below.
-Please note, however, that using older versions of Firefox can be harmful and that we recommend you use the newest version of Firefox.
+I still want to downgrade — where can I get the previous version?If you still want to downgrade, you can visit Mozilla's directory of older Firefox versions using the links below.
+Please note, however, that using older versions can make Firefox insecure and more vulnerable to attacks and scams.
+We recommend that you always use the newest version of Firefox.

 - Firefox 77.0.1 (US English)

 - Firefox 80.0.1 (US English)